arthur5120/real-time-chat-app/--todo-list.md

 # User going inactive on logout.
 # Banner might be using stale auth states.
 [DONE]
 # Banner might be breaking due to everlapping state changes.
+# Inactive status updating unnecessarily.

 // Done yesterday

-Implement check and update for user lists on sending/receiving new messages.

-// Done today

 Implement a check to prevent changing the inactivity status of offline users in the socket.
 Modify the auth banner component to use a reference to the auth state, ensuring it does not use a stale version.
 Update the socket check to prevent adding invalid IDs to the inactivity list.

+// Done today

+Implement an ID check before retrieving chat rooms to prevent 403 (Forbidden) errors due to invalid user IDs.
+Simplify the banner by conditionally loading an element based on the authentication status.
+Count keydown events as user activity by invoking the handleUserActivity function in the textarea event handler.
+Decrease the maximum length for the textarea to prevent messages from being deleted immediately after being sent.